CarlosEduardoAD/discordbot_atualizado/readme.txt

 Quick and Short Awnser: nope
 Long Awnser: It depends actually, when you just need to delete something from a table that won't affect any other application (Code, API, cloud functions etc...) you
-             can use it safely, cause at least it won't affect most of the fuctions of your application, the main problem is when you NEED to return values of db -> application, unless that the API/Library/Framework has a catch system to this type of error, you may have some problems with read-errors.
-I am not a professional programmer
+             can use it safely, cause at least it won't affect most of the fuctions of your application, the main problem is when you NEED to return values of db -> application, unless that the API/Library/Framework has a catch system to this type of error, you may have some problems with the interation between db and code (indepedent of                 the language).
-             (actually i'm a pretty amateur one lol) but I just wanted to share this event that happened with me.
+             I am not a professional programmer (actually i'm a pretty amateur one lol) but I just wanted to share this event that happened with me.